Workers' Party (Ireland): Assembly elections

+Northern Ireland local elections

 Publications

 The party has published a number of newspapers throughout the years, with many of the theorists of the movement writing for these papers.
 After the 1970 split the Officials kept publishing the United Irishman (the traditional newspaper of the republican movement) monthly until May 1980.
 In 1973 the party launched a weekly paper The Irish People, which was focused on issues in the Republic of Ireland, there was also a The Northern People published in Belfast and focused on northern issues.
 The party published an occasional international bulletin and a woman's magazine called Women's View.
 From 1989 to 1992 it produced a theoretical magazine called Making Sense.
 Other papers were produced such as Workers' Weekly.

 The party produces a magazine, Look Left.
 Originally conceived as a straightforward party paper, Look Left was relaunched as a more broad-left style publication in March 2010 but still bearing the emblem of the Workers' Party.
 It is distributed by party members and supporters and is also stocked by a number of retailers including Eason's and several radical/left-wing bookshops.